nis65/multiroom/README.md

 #### Customize mpd: Add alsa input config (with DAC+ADC)

 As I discovered only very late during my experiments, mpd can actually read from an alsa source directly.
-We configure the source in the config file:
+We configure the source in the config file `/etc/mpd.conf`:

     input {
             plugin "alsa"